 - d.
 Procedure before SOAH: A hearing conducted by SOAH is governed by SOAH's procedural rules; Subchapters C, D, and F, Chapter 2001, Texas Government Code; and, to the extent, not inconsistent with these provisions, any procedures established by the Presiding Officer under District Rule 7.3(a). - e.
 District's Receipt of SOAH's Proposal for Decision and Findings of Fact and Conclusions of Law: The District's Board shall conduct a hearing within 45 days of receipt of SOAH's Proposal for Decision and Findings of Fact and Conclusions of Law, and shall act on the application at this hearing or no later than 60 days after the date that the Board's final hearing on the application is concluded in a manner consistent with Section 2001.058, Texas Government Code.
-At least 10 days prior to this hearing, the Presiding Officer shall provide written notice to the parties of the time and place of the Board's hearing under this subsection by mail and fax, for each party with a fax number.
+At least 10 days prior to this hearing, the Presiding Officer shall provide written notice to the parties of the time and place of the Board's hearing under this subsection by mail and email, for each party with an email address.
 The Presiding Officer shall exercise his or her authority under Rule 7.3(a) in conducting this hearing. - f.
-The Board may change a finding of fact or conclusion of law made by the Administrative Law Judge, or may vacate or modify an order issued by the Administrative Law Judge, only if the Board determines: - 1. that the Administrative Law Judge did not properly apply or interpret applicable law, District rules, written policies, or prior administrative decisions; - 2. that a prior administrative decision on which the Administrative Law Judge relied is incorrect or should be changed; or - 3. that a technical error in a finding of fact should be changed.
+The Board may (i) remand an issue germane to the application or the proposed findings of fact and conclusions of law, (ii) change a finding of fact or conclusion of law made by the Administrative Law Judge, or (iii) vacate or modify an order issued by the Administrative Law Judge, only if the Board determines: - 1. that the Administrative Law Judge did not properly apply or interpret applicable law, District rules, written policies, or prior administrative decisions;